mahtokamal/Linux_Fundamentals/README.md

 A boot loader is a program that loads the operating system into the computer's memory during the startup process.
 GRUB is specifically designed for Unix-like operating systems, especially Linux.
 When booting Linux, the boot loader(GRUB2) is responsible for loading the kernel image and the initial RAM disk or filesystem (which contains some critical files and device drivers needed to start the system) into memory(RAM).It also manages the initial RAM disk (initrd/initramfs) that assists the kernel during the boot process.

+During the installation of Linux distributions, GRUB is usually installed in the Master Boot Record (MBR) of the hard drive or the EFI system partition (for systems using UEFI).
+This allows GRUB to take control during boot-up and present its menu interface.

 Besides GRUB there are popular bootloaders:
 - systemd-boot (formerly Gummiboot)
 - SYSLINUX/ISOLINUX